sumergoconicio/VTT2MDconverter/README.md

-# VTT Styled Lines to Markdown Converter
+# VTT to Markdown Converter

 ### Overview
 This tool batch-converts WebVTT subtitle files (.vtt) in a specified folder to Markdown (.md), extracting only lines that originally contained styling tags (e.g., <c.colorE5E5E5>...</c>).
 All tags are stripped, duplicates are removed, and the original VTT files are deleted after conversion.